srikarchamala/PI_Summit_Bootcamp/README.md

 <img width="183" alt="image" src="https://github.com/user-attachments/assets/c49b407c-a7d9-46cc-8454-39492034819c" />

-## 2. Instructions to Log In to Tableau for Bootcamp Practice
+## 2. Instructions to Log In to Tableau

 Follow these steps to access the Tableau environment and participate in hands-on exercises during the bootcamp: